confluentinc/cp-all-in-one/cp-all-in-one-security/oauth/FIXME.md

 >add or uncomment `KAFKA_LISTENER_NAME_EXTERNAL_OAUTHBEARER_SASL_SERVER_CALLBACK_HANDLER_CLASS: io.confluent.kafka.server.plugins.auth.token.CompositeBearerValidatorCallbackHandler`
 ***

-10. Let's restart the Schema Registry after configuration update.
+10. Since the above changes are in Kafka, we need to restart it before Schema Registry.
+    ```shell
+    docker rm $(docker stop broker)
+    ./start.sh # This would take care of Broker and SR restart along with assigning Role Bindings.
+    docker logs -f schema-registry
+    ```

 At this stage, we may face exception like
 ```
 [2024-06-15 11:06:55,182] INFO [Principal=:e5172ec0-25d6-4684-8614-f2adb23c529d]: Expiring credential re-login thread has been interrupted and will exit. (org.apache.kafka.common.security.oauthbearer.internals.expiring.ExpiringCredentialRefreshingLogin)
 [2024-06-15 11:06:55,183] ERROR Error starting the schema registry (io.confluent.kafka.schemaregistry.rest.SchemaRegistryRestApplication)